kbaseattic/design_docs/data/Identifying_production_data_types.md

     * FeatureMeasuredBy
     * Feature
 3. Method Name - get_expression_samples_data_by_series_ids
-  * Description - Gets the same thing as get_expression_samples_data but gets them by series ids, has an outer map of series ids to the list of corresponding samples.
+  * Description - Gets the same thing as get_expression_samples_data but gets them by series ids, has an outer map of series ids to the map of corresponding samples.
   * Inputs - List of SeriesIds
   * Outputs - series_expression_data_samples_mapping : a mapping of series ids to their component expressions samples mapping
   * Data hit : CS tables: (SAME AS get_expression_samples_data)